What to Expect When Dealing with a Car Wreck

 Texas Car Wreck Laws

-Again, please reference this article for detailed information about the car wreck laws in Texas, as it will provide you with specifics on the state’s most important laws.
+Please reference this article for detailed information about what NOT to do after a car wreck, as it will provide you with specifics on the state’s most important laws.
 That being said, there are a few specific things we would like to touch on before we go any further.

 Texas is a “Fault” State